 The rest of the review will focus on the details of the broker and will help you decide if they are suitable for your own trading.

 The RoboMarkets brand was created specifically for the European Union investment rules, and as such is only available to clients in the European Union.
 It is licensed and regulated by the Cyprus Securities and Exchange Commission under license number 191/13.
-In addition they are also a part of the Investors Compensation Fund, which protects client’s funds in the event the broker would file for bankruptcy.
+They also received a license from BaFin and operate under license number 154068.
+In addition, they are also a part of the Investors Compensation Fund, which protects clients' funds in the event the broker would file for bankruptcy.
 Furthermore, the broker is registered as an investment firm in 29 European countries.

-The website is available in 12 different languages, which provides most European users with a language they will be familiar with.
-The languages offered are English, German, Spanish, Portuguese, Polish, Estonian, Italian, Latvian, Lithuanian and Czech.
+The website is available in 13 different languages, which provides most European users with a language they will be familiar with.
+The languages offered are English, Portuguese, Polish, Spanish, Italian, Dutch, Lithuanian, Estonian, Latvian, Czech, Swedish, Hungarian and Croatian.

 There are five different accounts available from RoboMarkets, each with its own particular features.
 Here’s a closer look at the similarities and differences.